-ppbOut: On successful processing of a request, the server MUST set this to a pointer that refers to the output key binary large object (BLOB).
+ppbOut: On successful processing of a request, the server MUST set this to a pointer that refers to the output key binary large object (BLOB), as specified in section 2.2.4.

 Return Values: The server MUST return zero if it successfully processes the message received from the client; otherwise, it MUST return a nonzero value.